-Verizon's CEO is open to deal talks, from Comcast to Disney
+Verizon's CEO Is Open to Deal Talks, From Comcast to Disney

-Verizon Communications is open to merger possibilities to reset the course of the company given the fast-changing structure of the industry, and would consider talks with Comcast, Walt Disney or CBS, said Chief Executive Officer Lowell McAdam.
-The largest U.S. wireless carrier is struggling with the challenges of a mature, hyper-competitive consumer business and has yet to gain traction on its mobile media and advertising venture.
+Verizon Communications Inc. is open to merger possibilities to reset the course of the company given the fast-changing structure of the industry, and would consider talks with Comcast Corp., Walt Disney Co. or CBS Corp., said Chief Executive Officer Lowell McAdam.

 Add your comments below